MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 To fix this error, ensure the DNS configuration on your deployment machine is correct, verify that the DNS server is online, and check for a missing DNS entry for the vCenter hostname.
 You can test the DNS resolution by running `nslookup your.vcenter.hostname` or `ping your.vcenter.hostname` from the deployment machine.
 If you specified your vCenter address as a hostname, consider using the IP address directly instead.

-### Pre-deployment validation errors
+### Predeployment validation errors

-When deploying Arc resource bridge, you might see various `pre-deployment validation of your download\upload connectivity wasn't successful` errors, such as:
+When you deploy Arc resource bridge, you might see various `pre-deployment validation of your download\upload connectivity wasn't successful` errors, such as:

 `Pre-deployment validation of your download/upload connectivity wasn't successful. {\\n  \\\_code\\\_: \\\_ImageProvisionError\\\_,\\n  \\\_message\\\_: \\\_Post \\\\\\\_https://vcenter-server.com/nfc/unique-identifier/disk-0.vmdk\\\\\\\_: Service Unavailable`